AstritTola/Ushtrime-Matematike-p-r-Matur-Exercises-to-prepare-for-Math-State-Exams/README.md

 ## 📬 Contact
-For inquiries or additional information, please contact the authors or check for official resources.
+For inquiries or additional information, please contact the authors.

 **Happy Studying! 🎓**
 📘 *- The Authors*